ovidiuch/dragdealer/README.md

 The basic way to install Dragdealer is to include the [minified](https://cdnjs.cloudflare.com/ajax/libs/dragdealer/0.9.8/dragdealer.min.js) script into your web page.

+You can check the [examples](/examples) to see how you can add a particular slider from the demo to your own project.

 ### Node package

 It can also be installed through [npm](https://www.npmjs.org/package/dragdealer),